wing5wong/artisan-whs-static/source/_events/2020-07-20_new-plymouth-girls-high-school-sports-exchange-away.md

 ---
-title: New Plymouth Girls High School sports exchange (away)
+title: New Plymouth Girls High School sports exchange (away) - CANCELLED
 date: 2020-08-18T02:11:09.391Z
 ---
 To be played at New Plymouth Girls High School.